rohany/rohany.github.io/src/content/blog/job-search.md

 and questions raised by the faculty during the talk.

 # In Conclusion

+The faculty job search is a long, stressful period with periods of high variability in workload and poor feedback signals around success.
+At the same time, it can be a fun and rewarding experience that forces you to deeply think about your research and what you want to do in the future, as well as potentially allowing you to meet many new smart people.

 I just finished my last in-person interview this cycle, and am now waiting to hear back if anyone wants to give me an offer.
 I decided to write this up while the experience is fresh in my memory, and I hope that some more visibility into this process (and some associated advice)